Preventing and Tackling Bullying - Advice for Headteachers, Staff and Governing Bodies (Department for Education)

 - Physical Assault - for example, hitting, kicking, shoving, theft;

-- Verbal - for example, teasing, making threats, name calling, racist or homophobic remarks;
+- Verbal - for example, teasing, making threats, name calling, racist, sexual or homophobic remarks;

 - Emotional - for example, isolating an individual from activities/games and the social acceptance of their peer group.